cockroachdb/docs/v20.2/get-started-with-enterprise-trial.md

 ## Use {{ site.data.products.enterprise }} features

-Your cluster now has access to all of CockroachDB's enterprise features for the length of the trial:
+Your cluster now has access to all of CockroachDB's {{ site.data.products.enterprise }} features for the length of the trial:

 {% include {{ page.version.version }}/misc/enterprise-features.md %}